NFL Team Grades for Week 3

 Result: Lost 24-13

 Last week, we saw what the Dallas Cowboys' identity was going to be in 2018.
-This was a team that was going to dominate on the ground offensively and up front defensively.
-It would get just enough big plays out of Dak Prescott and just enough stops from the secondary to win, as Dallas did in Week 2.
+This team was going to dominate on the ground offensively and up front defensively.
+It would get just enough big plays out of Dak Prescott and just enough stops from the secondary to win, as it did in Week 2.

-Unfortunately, Dallas followed this game plan precisely against the Seattle Seahawks and still came up short.
+Unfortunately, Dallas followed this game plan precisely against the Seattle Seahawks and came up short.

-Dallas frequently pressured Russell Wilson.
+It frequently pressured Russell Wilson.
 It limited the Seahawks to 2.9 yards per rush.
 Ezekiel Elliott rushed for 127 yards, and the Cowboys averaged 8.7 yards per running play.

 The problem was the Cowboys couldn't stop Wilson from buying time and making big plays downfield.
 The other problem was that Prescott couldn't do the same.

-In fact, Prescott was a borderline disaster in Seattle, going just 19-of-34 for 168 yards and two interceptions.
+In fact, Prescott was a borderline disaster, going just 19-of-34 for 168 yards and two interceptions at CenturyLink Field.
 He regularly failed to sense pressure in the pocket—he was sacked five times—and he didn't complete a pass longer than 20 yards.

-If Prescott and the passing game don't improve sooner than later, his status as Dallas' starter beyond 2018 could be in doubt.
+If Prescott and the passing game don't improve sooner rather than later, his status as Dallas' starter beyond 2018 could be in doubt.

 Week 3 Grade: D+